 Washington DC Layoffs — January 2022

-Employers in Washington DC submitted 2 WARN Act notices in January 2022, putting at risk an estimated 84 workers.
+Employers in Washington DC filed 2 WARN Act notices in January 2022, impacting roughly 84 workers.
 The average filing covered 42 workers, with 0 closures among the notices.

 Industry Breakdown